-The National Library of Australia is calling for applications for the 2013 Community Heritage Grants
+The National Library of Australia is calling for applications for the 2014 Community Heritage Grants.

 The grants of up to $15,000 are available to community groups around the country to help preserve and manage locally held, nationally significant cultural heritage collections of documents and objects for future generations.
 Projects supported include significance assessments, preservation needs assessments, conservation activities and collection management.

-Director-General of the National Library, Ms Anne-Marie Schwirtlich, encouraged representative from historical societies, museums, public libraries, archives and Indigenous and migrant community groups to apply.
+Director-General of the National Library, Ms Anne-Marie Schwirtlich, encouraged representatives from historical societies, museums, public libraries, archives and Indigenous and migrant community groups to apply, particularly those from remote areas of Australia.

-‘To the many groups around the country which are playing their part to help preserve Australia’s history, we invite you to apply for the 2013 grants so the nation can continue to benefit from your culturally significant work.’
+‘To the many groups around the country which are playing their part to help preserve Australia’s history, we invite you to apply for the 2014 grants so the nation can continue to benefit from your culturally significant work,’ Ms Schwirtlich said.
+‘While we welcome applications from all over the country, we particularly encourage groups in remote and regional Australia to apply.’

 Information, guidelines and application forms are available at www.nla.gov.au/chg/